ocaml/ocaml.org/README.md

 make watch
 ```

 This will restart the server on filesystem changes and reload the pages automatically.
+The watch script depends on `fswatch`, so make sure to install it before running the script.

 ### Running tests